 (September 2009) One of the more popular anecdotes on chance discoveries of new products tells how wire mesh park benches came into being (see photo).
 Purportedly first invented by a company in the business of producing protective metal grills – the quantum leap from the grill to the high-end metropolitan furniture was the result of a customer complaint: a failed attempt to bend the grill while hoping to turn it into a bench, whereby the grill broke.

-After some to and fro as to the whether the claim was justified, the producer recognized the product’s potential: henceforth grills were produced of stronger and more lasting material and given a special coating to make them more durable.
+After some to and fro as to whether the claim was justified, the producer recognized the product’s potential: henceforth grills were produced of stronger and more lasting material and given a special coating to make them more durable.
 Viola – the wire grill park bench was born.

 Paradoxically, companies should take customers’ attempts of misappropriation seriously and always attempt to see potential innovation in the act.